Tchimwa/Azure-Labs/Cisco ASAv connection with BGP/Readme.md

 az network vnet subnet create --resource-group vpn-rg --name Servers --vnet-name Azure --address-prefix 192.168.2.0/24 --network-security-group vm-nsg
 </pre>

-### 2. Create the Azure VPN Gateway that will be used for the connection
+### 2. Create the Azure VPN Gateway that will be used for the connection with the BGP configuration

 <pre lang=" Azure-cli">
 az network public-ip create --resource-group vpn-rg --name vpngw-pip --allocation-method Dynamic